ffrixslee/gf-contrib/gfbook/README.md

 > Clauses can be used in utterances in many ways.
 > Utt is a good start category in application grammars, because it covers many of the things one may want to express.

-- [ ] Check that my solution for ex 5-5 is correct.
+- [x] Check that my solution for ex 5-5 is correct.
 - [ ] What are some other constructs where compile-time transfer is necessary ?
 - What is meant by flattening of constructions ?
 Is it something like point-free function composition in Haskell ?
-- section 5-18: how to handle contracted (ie, don't) statements ?
+- [x] section 5-18: how to handle contracted (ie, don't) statements ?
+Solution: refer to RGL and GF Synopsis (API).
 - [ ] Need to brush up on extending grammars
 - [ ] Learn how to linearize Kind
+- [ ] How to define a new Determiner in the the lincat (ie the next, the previous)

+Chapter 6:
+- [ ] Ex 6-1: They said preferably using the RGL but how?
+- Learned that you can use wildcard('_') or omit arguments for non-dependent types

 Chapter 7:
 - [ ] Learn how to convert other grammars to .pgf